-30. How many shares in the company are registered in your name or the name of a related party?
-If applicable, give the name(s) in which such shares are registered and the class of shares:
+30. How many shares in the company are registered directly or indirectly in your name?
+Provide the name(s) of the holders of the shares, the number of shares held and the class of shares:

 31. In how many shares in the company (not being registered in your name or that of a related party) are related parties beneficially interested?